bakayolo/proxless/example/README.md

 ## Requirement

-Follow the [main README](../../README.md) and have proxles deployed either globally or scoped in a namespace.
+Follow the [main README](../README.md) and have proxless deployed either globally or scoped in a namespace.

 ## Example